 Like other Opiates, Percocet presents a high risk to users.
 They may develop a tolerance, followed by dependency on the drug.

 Because of the Oxycodone in Percocet, there are numerous potential side effects tied to abuse of the drug.
 The most commonly recorded physical side effects of Percocet addiction include:

 - Memory loss

-- Emergency room visits involving painkillers (including Percocet), increased by 152% between 2004 and 2008.
+Emergency room visits involving Painkillers (including Percocet) increased by 152% between 2004 and 2008.

-- Prescription opioids are the most common substance involved in drug-related medical emergencies.
-In 2013, 46% of drug-related medical emergencies involved opioids.
+Prescription Opioids are the most common substance involved in drug-related medical emergencies.
+In 2013, 46% of drug-related medical emergencies involved Opioids.

-- Of the estimated 78,000 worldwide deaths in 2010 due to illegal drug use, more than half were because of painkiller addictions.
+Of the estimated 78,000 worldwide deaths in 2010 due to illegal drug use, more than half were because of Painkiller addictions.

 The detox is often the most physically difficult step in the process, as withdrawal symptoms from Percocet can be intense.
 Many recovering addicts cite muscle aches and insomnia as the most difficult symptoms they face.
 Undergoing detox with a medical professional can help ease the process.
-Pharmaceutical aids such as Clonidine and Naloxone may be used in conjunction with therapy to help wean an addict off of Percocet.
+Pharmaceutical aids such as Clonidine and Buprenorphine may be used in conjunction with therapy to help wean an addict off of Percocet.

 Once a former addict is ready to reintegrate into society, they can find continuing support groups through outpatient treatment at one of the many successful treatment centers across the country.